johngage/website-analyst/content/home/homepage.md

 ---
 ## My Mission

-This is modified in CMS. now in github
+This is modified in CMS. now in github, now in atom

 ## Specialties